 Grand Ole Opry Daytime Backstage Tour (9am-11am – All Ages!)

-Head out for a morning tour (9:30am-10:30am) of the Grand Ole Opry – and, if so desired, continue on for the General Jackson Showboat tour afterward (just a short walk away).
+Head out for a morning tour (9:30am-10:30am – please meet in the lobby of the Inn at 8:45am to organize carpools) of the Grand Ole Opry – and, if so desired, continue on for the General Jackson Showboat tour afterward (just a short walk away).
 Take your seat in the custom-built theater as the entire room comes to life with music, state-of-the-art special effects, 3D film images, priceless archival footage, and superstar hosts Garth Brooks and Trisha Yearwood!

 Your knowledgeable guide will share stories about the Opry and country music greats, past and present — from Minnie Pearl to Carrie Underwood — show you photos from the Opry’s biggest moments in history, and take you to the artist entrance where legends, new artists, and superstars alike walk into the Opry House on the night of an Opry show.
 Afterward, either join the General Jackson Showboat tour, or take advantage of the chance to see the Gaylord Resort and grab lunch there!